taiki-e/cargo-llvm-cov/README.md

 cargo llvm-cov
 ```

-Currently, doc tests are disabled by default because nightly-only features are required to make coverage work for doc tests. see [#2] for more.
+Currently, doc tests are disabled by default because nightly-only features are required to make coverage work for doc tests.
+See [#2] for more.

 To run `cargo run` instead of `cargo test`, use `run` subcommand.